About the Seals

 - Seals hauling out on rocks to rest

-- Seals swimming in the water around the island
+- Seals swimming in the water

 - Seal pups (during pupping season)